ge8/DoCaaS/demos/demo3.md

-# Demo3: What we'll do: Break the monolith into Serverless Microservices
+# Demo3: Break the monolith into Serverless Microservices
-3. Show existing endpoing for app for customer1.
-Grab Identity ID from console.
-4. Data Migration: show+run script for datastore migration per customer.
-(TTD)
-5. Test success with Insomnia.
-Try to have C1 access C2.
-(Adam to explain)
-6. Migration: DNS change to redirect customer1.xxx to xxx.com

-# Demo3
 1. Deploy New DynamoDBs
 ```shell
 cd ../lambdas